UmerElsaharty/Shoplifting-classification/README.md

 The extracted features were normalized using MinMax scaling, which was essential to ensure that the features fell within a suitable range for effective training.

+## Augmentation
+Used some augmentation techiques expressed in the aug.py

+## Test
+test the model by picking 20 frames and classify based on them in the test